Venezuelan opposition leader Maria Corina Machado wins Nobel Peace Prize

 The opposition received global support when it publicised vote counts collected from the country’s election districts, showing that the opposition had won by a clear margin.

-Protests erupted, demanding the release of election results by individual polling stations and Maduro’s government responded with a brutal crackdown on opposition protesters and leaders.
+Protests erupted, demanding the release of election results by individual polling stations, and Maduro’s government responded with a brutal crackdown on opposition protesters and leaders.

-Jørgen Watne Frydnes, chair of the Norwegian Nobel committee, praised Machado’s decision to remain in her country, having been “forced to live in hiding” after “serious threats against her life”.
+Jorgen Watne Frydnes, chair of the Norwegian Nobel Committee, praised Machado’s decision to remain in her country, having been “forced to live in hiding” after “serious threats against her life”.
 Her choice, he said, had “inspired millions”.

 “When authoritarians seize power, it is crucial to recognise courageous defenders of freedom who rise and resist,” he said.

 The Office of the United Nations High Commissioner for Human Rights (OHCHR) congratulated Machado.
-“This recognition reflects the clear aspirations of the people of Venezuela for free and fair elections, for civil and political rights and for the rule of law,” said OHCHR spokesperson Thameen al-Kheetan.
+“This recognition reflects the clear aspirations of the people of Venezuela for free and fair elections, for civil and political rights and for the rule of law,” said OHCHR spokesperson Thameen Al-Kheetan.

+For his part, UN Secretary-General Antonio Guterres said the awarding of the Nobel Peace Prize to Machado was a “tribute” to all who are struggling for democracy.

+“At a time when democracy and the rule of law are under threat globally, today’s prize is a tribute to all those working to safeguard civil and political rights around the world,” Guterres said, calling Machado a “champion of democracy”.

 ‘Brave women and men’

-The Nobel Peace Prize, worth 11 million Swedish crowns, or about $1.2 million, is due to be presented in Oslo on December 10, the anniversary of the death of Swedish industrialist Alfred Nobel, who founded the awards in his 1895 will.
+The Nobel Peace Prize, worth 11 million Swedish kronor, or about $1.2m, is due to be presented in Oslo on December 10, the anniversary of the death of Swedish industrialist Alfred Nobel, who founded the awards in his 1895 will.

 The committee said in its announcement of this year’s winner that it has always “honoured brave women and men who have stood up to repression, who have carried the hope of freedom in prison cells, on the streets and in public squares, and who have shown by their actions that peaceful resistance can change the world”.

-Winners in recent history include Iranian human rights activist Narges Mohammadi in 2023, Congolese humanitarian Denis Mukwege in 2018, and former United States President Barack Obama in 2009.
+Winners in recent history include Iranian human rights activist Narges Mohammadi in 2023, Congolese humanitarian Denis Mukwege in 2018, and former US President Barack Obama in 2009.
 Malala Yousafzai became the youngest recipient of the award in 2014 at the age of 17.
 The oldest laureate is Joseph Rotblat, honoured at 86 for his work against nuclear weapons.

 The 2024 award was given to Nihon Hidankyo, the Japan Confederation of A- and H-Bomb Sufferers Organisations, “for its efforts to achieve a world free of nuclear weapons”.